to-mi/d3js_eye_diagram/README.md

 See `data.json` for an example file.

-See `gfa.R` for an example of generating the json-file in [https://www.r-project.org][R] code.
+See `eye_diagram_data.R` for an example of generating the json-file in [R](https://www.r-project.org) code.

 Rendering to svg-file
 ---------------------

-Rendering directly to an svg-file is useful, for example, for post-processing (adding further annotations etc.) or saving to pdf using CairoSVG (see below) or [https://inkscape.org][Inkscape].
+Rendering directly to an svg-file is useful, for example, for post-processing (adding further annotations etc.) or saving to pdf using CairoSVG (see below) or [Inkscape](https://inkscape.org).

 To export the svg diagram (if data filename is omitted, data.json is used by default; if configuration file is omitted, the default configuration in the script is used; currently if given, the configuration file needs to be complete):
 ~~~~~